whitneyburton/portfolios/20170609-ana-jauregui-m1.markdown

 ## Areas of Emphasis

 Besides successfully making it through Mod 1.
 My goals for this module were to gain a solid understanding of all the material that was presented throughout, and be able to implement the concepts comfortably through my work.
-I feel pruod of my accomplishments throughout the mod and the growth I have experienced from the start to now, and look forward to continued growth and being able to solidify the key concepts I have learned.
+I feel proud of my accomplishments throughout the mod and the growth I have experienced from the start to now, and look forward to continued growth and being able to solidify the key concepts I have learned.
+Moving forward I would like to work on building confidence in my skills and ideas and become more comfortable displaying my capabilities.

 ## Rubric Scores